The Art of Time Management

 If you struggle to determine the passing of time naturally, you can easily use an intermittent alarm.
 This will draw your attention back to the clock and keep you on task.
 You can set the alarm on your phone, computer, or smart watch.
 Choose an amount of time that is most reasonable for you.
 It might be fifteen minutes, an hour, or two.

-If you are a person who does have a tendency to get stuck on their phone, you can also Black cell phone with social media apps on the screendownload a productivity app.
+If you are a person who does have a tendency to get stuck on their phone, you can also download a productivity app.
 They will set lock times on your phone to avoid using them for longer than intended.
 In some cases, they can even hide your third party apps so you aren’t tempted to look at them.

 Down to the Wire